Super-smart resources to help you win

 #4 Resource Quantity –

-Ensure that the RFP requires the amount of resources your organization can confidently provide throughout the course of the contract.
+Ensure that the RFP requires the number of resources your organization can confidently provide throughout the course of the contract.

 #5 Resource Quality –